juhnny/juhnny/README.md

 I'm a **Mobile app developer** based in Seoul, South Korea.

-🌤️ Building my new app ✨**LaundryDay**✨ using Jetpack Compose, MVVM, and coroutines.
+🌤️ Building ✨**LaundryDay**✨ – a new app to make your everyday laundry routine smarter.

-It provides a Laundery Index(drying time index) and a dryint timer based on weather forecasts.
+- Provides a Laundery Index(drying index) and a drying timer based on weather forecasts.

+- Built with Jetpack Compose, MVVM, and Kotlin Coroutines.

-🌱 Learning Computer Science to define and solve problems better.
+🔬 Learning Computer Science to define and solve problems better.

-🚀 I’m open to exciting **job opportunities**.
-Let’s connect!
+🔍 Actively seeking ✨**new opportunities worldwide**✨ and open to relocating.
+Feel free to reach out!

 <!--